Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To validate that after a visit is completed, the system offers an ISO 25010 feedback survey for that visit.

+**Preconditions:**
+- A visit has been completed (entrance and exit scans processed)
+- Visitor user account exists and can be authenticated
+- Feedback survey system is configured
+- ISO 25010 quality attributes are defined
+- Dashboard or Home page is accessible

 **Actions:**
 - Step 1: Complete a visit (entrance and exit scans processed)
 - Step 2: Sign in as the visitor who completed the visit